brave/qa-resources/wikitemplate.md

 - [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
 Test that context menus work in the new twitter tab
 - [ ] Load twitter and click on a tweet so the popup div shows.
 Click to dismiss and repeat with another div.
 Make sure it shows
 - [ ] Go to https://www.bennish.net/web-notifications.html and test that clicking on 'Show' pops up a notification asking for permission.
 Make sure that clicking 'Deny' leads to no notifications being shown
 - [ ] Go to https://trac.torproject.org/projects/tor/login and make sure that the password can be saved.
 Make sure the saved password shows up in `about:passwords`.
-Then reload https://trac.torproject.org/projects/tor/login and make sure the saved credentials isn't autofilled instead shows saved id as a dropdown under the login field
+Then reload https://trac.torproject.org/projects/tor/login and make sure the saved credentials aren't autofilled instead shows saved id as a dropdown under the login field
 - [ ] Open `about:styles` and type some misspellings on a textbox, make sure they are underlined.
 - [ ] Make sure that right clicking on a word with suggestions gives a suggestion and that clicking on the suggestion replaces the text
 - [ ] Make sure that Command + Click (Control + Click on Windows, Control + Click on Ubuntu) on a link opens a new tab but does NOT switch to it.
 Click on it and make sure it is already loaded